Bl4omArchie/Data-structure-library/README.md

 ```

 - self contained structure:
 With the second method, we are merging the representation of the global struct and an element into one single structure.
-This representation is lighter and personnaly, I prefer this **one**.
+This representation is lighter and personnaly I prefer this one.
 ```c
 struct DoublyLinkedList {
     int value;